ImageMagick/heif/README.md

 Hence, you can use the C++ API and still be binary compatible.
 Code using the C++ API is much less verbose than using the C API directly.

-There is also an experimental Go API, but this is not stable yet.

 ### Reading and Writing Tiled Images